typelevel/Laika/docs/using-laika/templates.md

   which in turn have the same properties like the `parent` and `root` references listed here
 * `config`: let's you access any configuration variable, e.g. {{config.autonumbering.scope}}
-  referes to the scope attribute from the template example at the beginning of this section.
+  refers to the scope attribute from the template example at the beginning of this section.
   You can refer to configuration entries from any of the following sources (which the resolver will try in this order):
     - a configuration header in the corresponding document